GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 And Calvin?
 She needs Starlink upgrades.
 Oh, that's right, we haven't talked about Calvin yet.

 Calvin is named after Susan Calvin, the human psychologist for robots from Asimov's work.
-Here, Calvin is the human representative mechanism of the bond network.
+Here, Calvin is the human representative mechanism of the bond network, among other roles.
 And humans vote with their RoboTorq on things like economic expansion efforts.

-The bond network is engineered so that no one person or AI has the power to expand unilaterally.
+The bond network is engineered so that no one person or AI should have the power to expand unilaterally except as a measure of absolute last resort.

-Likewise, no actor can hold back expansion on a whim.
+Likewise, no single actor can hold back expansion on a whim.
 But how is this achieved, much less funded?

-Well, first off, we're dealing with machines, so that makes it easier.
+Well, first off, we're mainly dealing with machines running programs, so that makes it easier.

 # What does Calvin do?

 Before we go any further, let's be clear that the following is **not** presented as an ideal solution, merely a functional one.
-Remember, the whole point of building this simulator in the first place is to generate as large a set of as close to empirical data as possible for the explicit purpose of studying and answering such optimization questions!
+Remember, the whole point of building this simulator in the first place is to generate as big a set of as close to empirical data as possible for the explicit purpose of studying and answering such optimization questions!

 The following is also not how *this* simulation will work.
 It's the process this simulation will *model*.
 So with that out of the way...

 Calvin is how humans interact with the system, yes, but she has a lot of work to do to get to that point.
 She (and her digital army of GhostNodes) is the network's forecaster, debugger, voting system, and, for lack of a better term, propaganda wing.

-- Forecasting: She will be key in determining expansion decisions by evaluating huge sets of simulation data.
+- Forecasting: She will be key in determining expansion decisions by evaluating massive sets of simulation data.
   - She maintains a master network simulation framework for making economic decisions.
     - The model uses historical averages for most data, but any parameter or parameter set can be overridden.
 - Debugging: Her GhostNodes attach to any node and monitor all traffic in and out, collecting data.